The Locket (1946 film)

-The Locket is a 1946 American psychological thriller with noirish undertones directed by John Brahm, starring Laraine Day, Brian Aherne, Robert Mitchum, and Gene Raymond, and released by RKO Pictures.
+The Locket is a 1946 American psychological thriller film noir directed by John Brahm, starring Laraine Day, Brian Aherne, Robert Mitchum, and Gene Raymond, and released by RKO Pictures.
 The film is based on a screenplay by Sheridan Gibney, adapted from "What Nancy Wanted" by Norma Barzman, wife of later-blacklisted writer Ben Barzman.
 It is noted for its complex and confusing use of layered flashbacks within flashbacks to give psychological depth to the narrative.

 Plot

-A respectable looking man appears unannounced and uninvited at an upper crusty wedding at a Park Avenue residence in Manhattan.
-He asks for the groom, John Willis (Raymond), to be summoned.
-The sobriety of his appearance, speech, and manner yield acquiescence.
-After a cordial greeting, Harry Blair, a psychiatrist, recounts in a series of nested flashbacks a tale of Willis’ fiancé and his ex-wife Nancy (Day) being not only a kleptomaniac, inveterate liar, and murderess but unpunished for any of her crimes.
+A respectable-looking man appears unannounced and uninvited at an upper crust wedding at a Park Avenue residence in Manhattan.
+He asks for the groom, John Willis, to be summoned.
+He is Harry Blair, a psychiatrist, and the sobriety of his appearance, speech, and manner lead to his acceptance.
+He recounts in a series of nested flashbacks a tale of how Willis’ fiancé and Blair's ex-wife, Nancy, is not only a kleptomaniac, inveterate liar, and murderer but is also unpunished for any of her crimes.

-Apparently all her misdeeds trace to being falsely accused of stealing as a child.
-Blair recounts that Nancy first dates then splits up with an artist, Norman Clyde (Mitchum), who contacts Blair on the eve of the execution of the man convicted for a murder she committed and he helped conceal.
+Apparently all her misdeeds result from her being falsely accused of stealing a family heirloom as a child.
+Blair recounts that Nancy first dates then splits up with an artist, Norman Clyde, who contacts Blair on the eve of the execution of the man convicted for a murder she committed and he helped conceal.
 Unaware of any of this until told by Clyde shortly into his hasty marriage to Nancy, Blair is skeptical and recommends Clyde seek counseling for his delusions.
-Instead Clyde plunges himself out a window of Blair’s upper story office.
+Instead Clyde jumps out a window of Blair’s upper story office.

-Blair seeks to put the doubts Clyde sowed behind him, but discovers on his own grounds for questioning Nancy.
-When, five years in, he finally is faced with the truth of her serial thefts and compulsive deceits she has him fraudulently committed to a mental institution.
+Blair seeks to put the doubts Clyde sowed behind him, but finds his own reasons for questioning Nancy's veracity.
+When, five years into their marriage, he finally is faced with the truth of her serial thefts and compulsive deceits she has him fraudulently committed to a mental institution.
 Some unspecified time after divorcing him she becomes engaged to Willis.

-It is left totally opaque whether she recognizes he's the son of the woman who had accused her of thievery, and that her childhood bete noir is set to become her mother-in-law.
+It unclear whether she recognizes he is the son of the woman who had accused her of thievery, and that her childhood bete noir is set to become her mother-in-law.

-In spite of Blair‘s passion recounting the unseemly details of the previous decade, an increasingly unsteady Willis remains determined to see the wedding through.
+In spite of Blair's passion in recounting the details of the previous decade, an increasingly unsteady Willis remains determined to see the wedding through.
 The bridesmaids attend to Nancy as the ceremony nears.

-Dressed in her gown and veil, Nancy is gifted a family keepsake passed down over three generations of Willis women - the same heart-shaped golden locket that had once been her downfall, now affectionately clasped around her neck by the very same woman who had tormented her.
+Dressed in her gown and veil, Nancy is gifted a family keepsake passed down over three generations of Willis women - the same heart-shaped golden locket that had once been her childhood downfall, now affectionately clasped around her neck by the very same woman who had tormented her.
 Overwhelmed, she is beset by hallucinations of her sordid past and collapses physically and mentally during the wedding march.
-In the turgid aftermath she is to be committed to a mental institution, with her ex-husband counseling her fiance and his mother to show her both patience and compassion.
+In the aftermath she is committed to a mental institution, with her ex-husband counseling her fiancé and his mother to show her both patience and compassion.